Cancer, Detection & Treatment

 How can cancer be detected early?

 Ask your doctor about your cancer risk, problems to watch for, and a schedule of regular checkups.
-The doctor's advice will be based on your age, medical history, and other risk factors.
+The doctor's advice will be based on your age, medical history, family history, and other risk factors.
 The doctor also can help you learn about self-exams.
-(More information and free booklets about self-exams are available from the Cancer Information Service).
+(More information and free booklets about self-exams are available from the National Cancer Institute's Cancer Information Service).

 Many local health departments have information about cancer screening or early detection programs.
 The Cancer Information Service also can tell you about such programs.